Litany of the Saints: At the Easter Vigil

-At Infant Baptisms
+At infant baptisms

 A severely abbreviated form of the litany is given in the official text for the Rite of Baptism of Children.
-This consists only of the invocations of Mary Mother of God, St John the Baptist, St Joseph, St Peter and St Paul, and All holy men and women, with the addition of saints relevant to the circumstances of the baptism.
-In the rite the litany is immediately preceded by suggested or ad hoc prayers for the child(ren) being baptized and family members present, and immediately followed by a prayer of minor exorcism.
+This consists only of the invocations of Mary Mother of God, St John the Baptist, St Joseph, St Peter and St Paul, and all holy men and women, with the addition of saints relevant to the circumstances of the baptism.
+In the rite the litany is immediately preceded by suggested or ad hoc prayers for the child or children being baptized and family members present, and immediately followed by a prayer of minor exorcism.

 An extended form of the litany is also permitted for baptisms, beginning with a Kyrie, and followed by the same selection of saints used for the Easter Vigil (as listed above).
 The saints are followed by brief invocations of Christ and then petitions which include "Give new life to these chosen ones by the grace of baptism".